 In the Netherlands, everyone is obliged to have health care insurance (=zorgverzekering).

 January 1st is one of the rare occasions that you may switch to a different health insurance provider.
 In case you were wondering, this is why you are seeing so many ads for health insurances in this period.
 If you want to switch, you should cancel your current insurance before December 31st at 11.59 pm.

 Compare insurance companies

-There are many websites where you can compare the insurances, for example the Consumentenbond.
-This is probably one of the most objective websites.
+There are many websites where you can compare the insurances, for example the Consumentenbond, which is probably one of the most objective websites.
 The best offer depends on your personal situation, your family composition, and what type of care you need.

 Health insurance consists of three parts: basic insurance (=basisverzekering), the optional additional insurance (=aanvullende verzekering), and dental insurance (=tandheelkundige zorg).

-There are various additional insurance packages that offer you more coverage, for a higher monthly fee.
-The insurance companies establish the contents of these packages and the corresponding fees themselves.
+There are various additional (aanvullende) insurance packages that offer you more coverage, for a higher monthly fee.
+The insurance companies establish the contents and prices of these additional packages themselves.
 You will need the additional insurance if, for example, your child needs braces, you are interested in alternative healthcare, or in additional sessions of physical therapy, a more extensive child birth package, or travel vaccines.

 Eigen risico (own risk)

 Be aware, the ‘eigen risico’ (own risk) of 385 euros has been decided by the government and is the same for every basic insurance.
 This means that you have to pay the first € 385 of your health care consumption yourself.
 For some treatments, like the GP (=huisarts), midwife (=verloskundige), and dental care (=tandarts) for children up to 18yo, the own risk doesn’t apply (they are always covered).